Revista Chilena de Historia Natural 84 (2): 217-240, 2011

 RUBÉN G. MATEO, ÁNGEL M. FELICÍSIMO & JESÚS MUÑOZ

-ecological modeling, revision, species distribution models
+modeling, revision, species distribution models